Charles Stewart, 3rd Duke of Richmond: Career

-In 1671 he was sent as ambassador to the Danish court to persuade Denmark to join England and France in a projected attack on the Dutch.
+In 1671 he was sent as ambassador to the Danish court to persuade Denmark to join England and France in a projected attack on the Dutch Republic.
 Whilst there at Elsinore in 1672 he died by drowning, aged 33.

 Personal life

 Charles Stewart married three times, but had no children.
 Firstly, after June 1659, to Elizabeth Rogers, and after her death, secondly, on 31 March 1662, to Margaret Banaster, widow of William Lewis, who died in 1666.

-His third marriage was in March 1667, to Frances Teresa Stewart (1647–1702), granddaughter of Walter Stewart, 1st Lord Blantyre, known at court as "Le Belle Stuart" who had been desired by Richmond's cousin, King Charles II, as a mistress.
+His third marriage was in March 1667, to Frances Teresa Stewart (1647–1702), granddaughter of Walter Stewart, 1st Lord Blantyre, known at court as "La Belle Stuart" who had been desired by Richmond's cousin, King Charles II, as a mistress.

 Richmond died in December 1672 and was buried in Westminster Abbey on 20 September 1673.
 As he died without issue, his titles became extinct, with the exception of that of Baron Clifton, which passed with most of his property to his sister Katherine, Lady O'Brien.
 His wife, however, had been granted the Lennox estates for life.
 In 1675, the titles Duke of Richmond, Duke of Lennox and Earl of March, were resurrected for Charles Lennox, 1st Duke of Richmond and Lennox, the illegitimate son of King Charles II by his mistress Louise de Kérouaille.